Aces History: Feeling A Draft (2009)

 San Antonio gave up its first round pick in the 2009 WNBA Draft in the 2008 draft day trade that brought them Ann Wauters from the Atlanta Dream, They still had three overall picks in the draft, however, as the Silver Stars acquired the Dream’s second round pick (number 14 overall) in that same trade.

-She didn’t play again in the league until 2016 when she signed with the Phoenix Mercury.
+She didn’t play in the league again until 2016 when she signed with the Phoenix Mercury.
 Petrovic saw action in 31 games for Phoenix, starting 13.
 She average 5.1 points and 2.2 rebounds while making 34.4 percent of her shots from beyond the arc.
-Petrovic did not play in the W in 2017.
+Petrovic has not played in the WNBA since.